AlejandroSantorum/scikit-rmt/README.md

 -->

 In addition, several spectral laws can be analyzed using this library, such as Wigner's Semicircle Law, Marchenko-Pastur Law and Tracy-Widom Law.
+The analytical probability density function can also be plotted by using the `limit_pdf` argument.

 Plot of **Wigner's Semicircle Law**, sampling a GOE matrix 5000x5000:
 ```python